You have selected your distributor in the country, signed the contracts and started with orders for a few months or years.

 It is highly recommended that your distributor is registering and sharing information and statistics with you.

-Then, how do they sell ?
-How do they built their network ?
-Have they sub-dealers ?
+Then, how do they sell?
+How do they build their network?
+Have they sub-dealers?

 Analyzing their sales